Simple ergonomic handling

 A further special function called “mirror and reflector detection” is offered by the opto-electronic safety devices on the platform.
 It allows personnel to walk through the area covered by the safety sensors without causing a safety stop of the platform.
 Therefore, the safety control unit can distinguish between humans and obstacles.

-All safety functions meet the requirements of Category 3 according to EN 61508/Performance Level d according to EN 13849.
+All safety functions meet the requirements of SIL 2 according to EN 61508 as well as Category 3 and Performance Level d according to EN 13849.
 Since the individual function modules can be conveniently adapted to meet specific application needs via the SafeSCU programming software, application engineers do not need to invest much time and know-how for such tasks.
 In most cases, they only need to program the values for the function parameters that are already included in the control system.
 The validation report in the configuration editor of the control system makes the deign engineer’s job even easier.
 It facilitates documentation to match the requirements of standards according to the Machinery Directive on the basis of an individual risk analysis.